 Many other aspects of the marsupial lion’s life are still undiscovered.
 So far, bones of only 3 individuals have been found, giving little information about the family life of this species.
 A huge mature female holding its young in the pouch has been discovered as well as older young lions situated near the previously mentioned animals.
 It is possible then that marsupial lions (at least females and their young) created family groups.

 Climate changes were not the reason for the marsupial lion dying out.
 Most representatives of megafauna could get used to extreme environment changes.

 Another theory, analyzed up to this day, is that the main cause of extinction was human activity.
 When people appeared in Australia, they set fire to the thicket and forests in order to increase the living space.
 A drastic change in the ecosystems connected with planned fires led to the extinction of many types of plants, which small and big animals used to eat.
 As a result, the amount of food for large predators decreased.

-The main reason for the extinction of marsupial lions could, therefore, be the hunger.
-What is more, burning out the thicket and woodlands made it impossible for predators to realize its hunting strategy, which was the ambush.
+The main reason for the extinction of marsupial lions could, therefore, be hunger.
+What is more, burning out the thicket and woodlands made it impossible for predators to realize their hunting strategy, which was the ambush.
 Without camouflaging trees and bushes, it was unable to catch fast and agile prey.

 The marsupial lion was not worse than first Australians as it was very probable that it hunted for them.